-Phil Unitt, curator of birds and mammals at the San Diego Natural History Museum, recently published a nice book: San Diego County Bird Atlas.
+Phil Unitt, curator of birds at the San Diego Natural History Museum, has published a nice book: San Diego County Bird Atlas.
 In his book, Unitt states that summer and winter bird counts since the late 1990's indicate the Western Bluebird is holding its own in the foothills and mountains of San Diego County, and showing signs of spreading into urban areas with mature trees and wide lawns.
 He says in the late 1980's, Nuttall's Woodpecker started adapting in San Diego County, moving into the city wherever it was landscaped with wood-pecker friendly trees like liquid-amber, birch, alder, eucalyptus and even agave.
 This cavity excavator helped pave the way for two secondary cavity nesters, the House Wren and Western Bluebird.

 Unitt also says that more people are putting up birdhouses, making the nesting boxes an increasing factor in the spread of the House Wren and Western Bluebird.
 He also sees a pattern emerging: many arboreal species that can live in a stratum above us people on the ground ultimately adapt to urbanization, while terrestrial and undergrowth species retreat.